 Courses for this program may be completed on a full-time or part-time basis.
 With appropriate planning, it may be possible that students can complete the degree in 12 months of full-time study.
 Students must take eight required courses in the program, two three-credit electives.
-These courses focus on business ethics, competencies, social justice, and sustainability issues, which contribute toward the advancement of our University Mission and KSOM goals.
 In addition, students can participate in an optional on-campus residency.
 The residency normally will take place during the week of the graduation ceremony.
 The interactive residency includes three days of coursework utilizing Bloomberg terminals located in the Alperin Financial Center.